Rust-Stuco/examples/README.md

-# examples
+# Rust StuCo Examples
-Examples for the lectures
+Example code from/for the lectures, typed out so you can experiment with the error messages yourself.